-A-Lister Interview 01
+The Insights Interview 01

 Everyone freaks out about missing out on the wellness party nowadays.
 We get distracted by information about "Big Pharma vs Big Farmer", often overloading our own cabinets with multi-vitamins and hundreds of products from various health food stores.
 Our bodies get busier testing the perfect bottle.
 We, the busy urban tribe, desire the idea of slow living, however, our actions always take the opposite route like grabbing the latest pocket sized multi-purpose juicer and rushing out the door to the next thing.